yiisoft/docs/021-changelog-upgrade.md

 # 021 - Changelog and upgrade

-For all released packages we have a detailed changelog and upgrade guide.
+For all released packages, we've a detailed changelog and upgrade guide.

 ## Changelog